Medical Assistant Certification - Become a CMA

 There are several medical assistant certifications available, offered by a few different organizations.
 They are:

-This page focuses on the Certified Medical Assistant (CMA) certification from the AAMA, as it is the most well-known and most highly sought medical assistant certification.
+This page focuses on the CMA certification from the AAMA, as it is the most well-known and most highly sought credential.

 What is a Certified Medical Assistant (CMA)?

-There are many benefits to becoming a Certified Medical Assistant.
-Since more and more employers are requiring medical assistant certification, having it will make you much more attractive to employers.
-Certified Medical Assistants have demonstrated their expertise in medical assisting duties, so employers see them as more of an asset than non-certified ones.
+There are many benefits to becoming a certified medical assistant.
+Since more employers are requiring certification as a hiring criterion, being certified tends to make MAs more attractive to employers.
+Since certified medical assistants have demonstrated their expertise in medical assisting duties, employers see them as more of an asset than non-certified ones.

 How to Get Medical Assistant Certification

-There are several steps to getting your medical assisting certification and becoming a Certified Medical Assistant (CMA):
+There are several steps involved in getting medical assisting certification and becoming a Certified Medical Assistant (CMA):

 1. Establish certification eligibility.
-To be eligible to take the AAMA medical assistant certification exam to become a CMA, you must have completed a medical assistant training program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or by the Accrediting Bureau of Health Education Schools (ABHES).
-You must also have completed a medical assisting externship, which comes as part of most medical assisting programs.
+To be eligible to take the AAMA exam to become a CMA, you must have completed a medical assistant training program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) or by the Accrediting Bureau of Health Education Schools (ABHES).
+You must also have completed a medical assisting externship, which comes as part of most programs.
 Your graduation does not have to be recent.

 2. Apply.
 Once you have completed an accredited medical assisting program, you must complete the application to take the AAMA exam.
 The exam registration fee is $125 for AAMA members and recent graduates of CAAHEP or ABHES-accredited schools, and $250 for everyone else.
 Personal checks are not accepted by the AAMA.
 You must also have a reliable email address.

 4. Study.
-There are several resources that can help prepare you for the AAMA medical assistant certification exam:
+There are several resources that can help prepare you for the AAMA exam:

 • The AAMA certification exam content outline, available on the AAMA website.